draconas1/foundry-4e-tools/README.md

 Some roll tables for gems and art objects that I wrote to be more interesting than the ones in the DMG.

 ### Drac's Macros
+A selection of macros for working with things in 4E.
 Macros all have comments at the start explaining what they are doing.

 #### Required Knowledge
 Private messages the GM with the DC's of monster knowledge checks based on the monsters level.
 Also attempts to guess what skill is needed based on the monsters origin, type and other types.